decred/dcrwallet/rpc/documentation/api.md

 - `string address`:  The address of the peer that caused the notification.

+___

+#### `GetCFilters`

+The `GetCFilters` method allows callers to fetch the V2 committed filters from the wallet database.
+Callers can query these filters to search for the presence (as spends or new outputs) of arbitrary scripts in blocks.

+Only blocks from the current mainchain (from the wallet's point of view) can be queried.
+The available filters have already been verified against the header following DCP0005 activation and are therefore safe for use.

+**Request:** `GetCFiltersRequest`

+- `bytes starting_block_hash`: The block hash of the block to begin including cfilters from.
+If this field is set to the default, the `starting_block_height` field is used instead.
+If changed, the byte array must have length 32 and `starting_block_height` must be zero.

+- `sint32 starting_block_height`: The block height to begin including
+  cfilters from.
+If this field is non-zero, `starting_block_hash` must be set to its default value to avoid ambiguity.
+If positive, the field is interpreted as a block height.
+If negative, the height is subtracted from the block wallet considers itself in sync with.

+- `bytes ending_block_hash`: The block hash of the last block to return cfilters from.
+If this default is set to the default, the `ending_block_height` field is used instead.
+If changed, the byte array must have length 32 and `ending_block_height` must be zero.

+- `int32 ending_block_height`: The block height of the last block to return cfilters from.
+If non-zero, the `ending_block_hash` field must be set to its default value to avoid ambiguity.
+If both this field and `ending_block_hash` are set to their default values, no upper block limit is used and cfilters through the best block are returned.

+**Response:** `stream GetCFiltersResponse`

+Each returned element of the stream corresponds to a single cfilter.
+The returned fields for each element are:

+- `bytes key`: A byte array with the key that must be used to query the filter.
+  This byte array will be of length 16.

+- `bytes filter`: The serialized, version 2 committed filter.

+- `bytes block_hash`: The block hash of the corresponding block.

+**Expected errors:**

+- `InvalidArgument`: When both `starting_block_hash` and `starting_block_height`
+  are specified.

+- `InvalidArgument`: When both `ending_block_hash` and `ending_block_height` are
+  specified.

 ## `SeedService`

 The `SeedService` service provides RPC clients with the ability to generate